code-differently/24q4-team3/capstone/README.md

     - [ ] New years

 See the [open issues](https://github.com/code-differently/24q4-team3/issues) for a full list of proposed features (and known issues).
+- You are able to add up to 10 items to your wishlist.

 ## Credits
 * __Developed by__: Team 3 ft. [@AmiyahJo](https://github.com/AmiyahJo) , [@haldanek](https://github.com/haldanek), [@Dasiame](https://github.com/Dasiame), [@yafiaha](https://github.com/yafiaha)